 A Wayne County pedestrian/bus accident occurred because a bus driver was driving while distracted and was not watching the road.

 $6.1 Million Wrongful Death Jury Verdict

-Detroit Edison’s negligent installation/maintenance of power lines in Wayne County resulted in wrongful death of 5-year-old.
+Detroit Edison’s negligent installation/maintenance of power lines in Oakland County resulted in wrongful death of 5-year-old.
 Sanctions and interest brought total award to $10 Million.

 $5.5 Million Settlement for Oakland County Swimming Accident

 Improperly stacked merchandise in a retail pharmacy in Wayne County fell and struck a shopper, causing her to suffer a traumatic brain injury, cognitive limitations and debilitating headaches.
 This was the top reported brain injury verdict in Michigan in 2015.